 CLUB DUES: Club dues are collected from each member/family in the amount of $20.00 for 1 child or $30.00 for multiple children in the same family.
 With the payment of these dues each member will receive a club T-shirt and the remainder of the money will go to the benefit of the entire club, such as: barn repairs/upkeep, barn fencing needs, etc.

-1. See "4-H Rules and Policies" in the front of this book.
+1. See "4-H Rules and Policies" in the front of your handbook.

 6. Each member will participate in annual shearing.